(Amended 12/11; 7/18; 7/13/22)

 Purchases less than or equal to $25,000 may be delegated to individual department purchasers.
 Purchases of goods and services between $25,001 and $50,000 per transaction, may be purchased through an informal competitive bid with an adequate number of vendors.
 Federally funded purchases must follow the Uniform Guidance policy.
-The state Code of Iowa, federal law, and the Board of Regents, State of Iowa, mandate competitive bidding for the purchase of all University goods and services greater than $25,000 in value.
+The state Code of Iowa, federal law, and the Board of Regents, State of Iowa, mandate competitive bidding for the purchase of all University goods and services greater than $50,000 in value.

 Certain purchases involve terms or conditions that require legal or Business Manager review.
-These include acquisitions of copyright, transportation services, purchases involving a written contract with provisions requiring indemnification, insurance, or involving acceptance of liability risks by the University, installment purchases, lease purchases, or equipment with a unit cost greater than $250,000 or a total purchase cost of $500,000 and greater.
-Typically, contracts involving such terms or conditions are forwarded by the Purchasing Department to the University Business Manager and/or to the General Counsel's Office for review, as appropriate.
+These include acquisitions of copyright, transportation services, purchases involving a written contract with provisions requiring indemnification, insurance, or involving acceptance of liability risks by the University, installment purchases, lease purchases, or equipment with a unit cost greater than $1,000,000.
+Contracts involving such terms or conditions are forwarded by the Purchasing Department to the University Business Manager and/or to the General Counsel's Office for review, as appropriate.

 The two most effective formal methods of competitive bidding are the Request for Quotation (RFQ) and the Request for Proposal (RFP), and the Request for Qualificatons (RQFL).
 These methods provide:

 - Increased savings;